Indonesian Forest Rangers: Organization

-SPORUC
+SPORC

 POLHUT has its own rapid response unit formed in 2005, named SPORC (Satuan Polhut Reaksi Cepat) (Forest Rangers Rapid Response Unit), translated as POLHUT's rapid response unit.

-Based on Minister of Forestry decree No.P.75/Menhut-II/2014 regarding POLHUT, SPORC is a unit within POLHUT with enhanced qualification to overcome forestry security issues in an efficient, effective and accurate manner.
+Based on Minister of Forestry decree No.P.75/Menhut-II/2014 regarding POLHUT, SPORC is a unit within POLHUT with enhanced qualification to overcome forestry security issues.

 Weapons

 POLHUT officers are trained in the use of firearms for protection.

 Semi-automatic pistols are issued to most units.
 SPORC officers are also trained in the use of shotguns and sub-machine guns.